 If our sales are delayed or cancelled because of any of the above factors, our revenue may be adversely affected.
 In addition, we may be subject to increased regulatory risks and local competition in various jurisdictions where we plan to expand operations but has limited operating experience.
 Such increased regulatory burden and competition may limit the available market for our products and services and increase the costs associated with marketing the products and services where we are able to offer our products.
 We may also face local protectionism in some of our target markets that could hinder our ability to execute our business strategies and put us at a competitive disadvantage relative to domestic automotive manufacturer.
-For example, in October 2023, the European Commission formally initiated an ex-officio anti-subsidy investigation on imports of BEVs from passengers originating in China.
-In July 2024, the European Commission imposed provisional countervailing duties on imports of BEVs from China.
-In May 2024, President Joe Biden directed the Office of the U.S. Trade Representative to add or increase tariffs on a range of goods originating from China, including EVs., and U.S. and tariffs on imports of EVs from China has quadrupled to 100%.
-As a result, we may be required to increase the price of our products in Europe and the United States, which may decrease our sales, and our operations and planned future expansion in these regions may be materially and adversely affected.
+For example, in September 2023, the European Commission announced that an investigation will be launched on whether to impose punitive tariffs to protect the EU producers against cheaper Chinese electric vehicle imports it says are benefiting from state subsidies.
+If there are any adverse findings during or upon the conclusion of such investigation, the European Commission may impose countervailing duties or punitive tariffs, which may in turn negatively affect our operations and planned future expansion in Europe.
+For example, we may be required to increase the price of our products in Europe, which may decrease our sales.
 If we are unable to manage the complexity of global operations successfully, or fail to comply with any of the regulations in other jurisdictions, our financial performance and operating results could suffer.